atrettel/windbag/design.md

 - Arbitrary-order statistics from post-processing

-    - The code should output all statistics for all fields up to a particular order (likely 4th or 5th order statistics), including both unweighted and density-weighted statistics.
-Alternatively, the code could simply output unweighted statistics but always output a high enough order to recover the density-weighted statistics at a lower level.
+    - The code MUST output all statistics for all fields up to a particular order (likely 5th-order statistics).
+The code SHOULD output both unweighted and density-weighted statistics, though the code MAY only output unweighted statistics provided the order is high enough to recover the density-weighted statistics at a lower order.

 - Block structured grid

+    - The code MUST use a block structured grid.

     - Originally I considered the much simpler design of using a single structured grid.
 A single structure grid works for most scenarios,